Skip to navigation Skip to content

 Any queries about:

-• health insurance coverage in the other country – the customer should be directed to contact the health insurance authority in the other country, and
+• Health insurance coverage in the other country - tell the customer to contact the health insurance authority in the other country, and

 Korean pensions do not have health insurance deductions.